Interplay between timescales governs the residual activity of a harmonically bound active Brownian particle: Abstract

-Active microparticles in confining potentials manifest complex and intriguing dynamical phenomena, as their activity competes with confinement.
-The steady-state position distributions of harmonically bound active Brownian particles (HBABPs) exhibit a crossover from Boltzmann-like to bimodal, commonly recognized as “passive” to “active” transition, upon variation of the activity and the confinement strength.
-By studying optically trapped phoretically active Janus colloids, along with simulations and analytical calculations of HBABPs, we provide a comprehensive dynamical description emphasizing the resultant velocity to examine this understanding.
-Our results establish that the crossover is instead from “active” to “passive”-like, and is governed solely by the interplay between the persistence time $\tau_{\mathrm{R}}$, and the equilibration time in harmonic potential $\tau_k$.
-When $\tau_{\mathrm{R}} < \tau_k$, despite a Boltzmann-like position distribution, the HBABP retains a substantial resultant or residual active velocity, denoting an activity-dominated regime.
-In contrast, at $\tau_{\mathrm{R}} > \tau_k$, the restoring force fully counterbalances propulsion at a radial distance, where the HBABP exhibits harmonically bound Brownian particle (HBBP)-like dynamics, and the position distribution becomes bimodal.
-We further provide a quantitative measure of the residual activity, which decreases monotonically with $\tau_{\mathrm{R}} / \tau_k$, eventually converging to a nominal value corresponding to HBBP as $\tau_{\mathrm{R}} / \tau_k$ exceeds 1, corroborating our conclusions.
+Active microparticles in confining potentials manifest many complex dynamical phenomena as their activity competes with confinement.
+The steady-state position distributions of harmonically bound active Brownian particles exhibit a crossover from Boltzmann-like to bimodal, commonly referred to as passive and active regimes, respectively, with variations in activity and confinement strength.
+By studying optically trapped active Janus colloids, numerical simulations, and analytical calculations, we demonstrate that the underlying crossover is from activity-dominated bound dynamics to activity-depleted Brownian motion in a radially displaced harmonic well; and is solely governed by the ratio of the persistence time to the equilibration time in the harmonic potential, being independent of the propulsion speed.